 Colds, Congestion and Cough in Children

-- Most children will have 4-6 colds (viral infections of the nose and throat) each year in their first few years, and may have one or more colds per month in the fall and winter months.
+- Most children will have 4-6 colds (viral infections of the nose and throat) each year in their first few years (maybe more if in childcare).
+Once they reach school age they may have one or more colds per month in the fall and winter months.

 - Expect the cold to last 7-10 days and usually have some combination of runny nose, stuffiness, sneezing and cough.
-Some children develop a fever for up to a few days with a cold.
+Some children develop a fever for the first few days with a cold.

-- Cough in young children is often from runny noses and post nasal drip caused by colds or allergies.
+- Cough in young children is often a result of post-nasal drip caused by colds or allergies.
 A typical post-nasal drip cough is worse at night because gravity is pulling the mucous from the nose into the back of the throat.
-It also often sounds worse just after your child wakes up, but gets better as he or she becomes more active.
+It also often sounds worse just after your child wakes up and gets better as he or she becomes more active.

 - Post-nasal drip coughs are typically ‘wet’ sounding but can occasionally be ‘barky.’
 Infants and toddlers may have mucous in their nasal passages accompanying this cough.
 This often leads to a vibration as they breathe, leaving parents to feel ‘there is a rattling in the chest’.
 If your child displays these symptoms, then most likely it is your child’s nose and upper airway (not the lungs) that are the source of the cough.